Characterizing Particle-Like Charge Migration Dynamics with High-Harmonic Sideband Spectroscopy: Methodology

-Without CM -- thin red curve in Fig.~\ref{fig:1}(c) -- we observe well-resolved odd harmonic peaks, as expected.
+Without pump-initiated CM -- thin red curve in Fig.~\ref{fig:1}(c) -- we observe well-resolved odd-harmonic peaks, as expected.
 By comparison, the solid blue curves showing the HHG spectra with CM for two different laser wavelengths exhibit additional peaks located between the harmonic orders.
 These {\it sidebands} are caused by the modulation of the HHG process due to the CM motion along the molecular backbone.
-This periodic modulation gives rise to a beat in the time-dependent harmonic yield since the two frequencies $\omega_L$ and $\omega_{\text{CM}}$ are, in general, incommensurate.
+This periodic modulation gives rise to a beat in the time-dependent harmonic yield since the laser and CM frequencies $\omega_L$ and $\omega_{\text{CM}}$ are, in general, incommensurate.
 As illustrated in the figure, the location, strength, and number of sidebands depend on the driving laser frequency relative to the CM frequency.
-A central result of this paper is that these sidebands, and more generally the underlying CM-driven modulation of the HHG, are a clear and background-free probe of the CM dynamics.
-In what follows, we discuss how to extract detailed information about the period and the nature of the CM dynamics from the modulated harmonic spectra.
+A central result of this paper is that these sidebands, and more generally, the underlying CM-driven modulation of the HHG, are a clear and background-free probe of the CM dynamics.
+Note that any potential MIR-triggered CM is re-initiated every half laser-cycle and therefore contributes only to the signal at the odd-harmonic frequencies.
+In what follows, we discuss how we extract detailed information about the period and the nature of the CM dynamics from the modulated harmonic spectra.
+Also, we note that the sidebands that are present in Fig.~\ref{fig:1}(c), and in Figs. 2 and 3 below, are still visible when accounting for imperfect molecular alignment.
+We will return to this in more detail in Section~\ref{sec:3C}.